• Home

 All information is deemed reliable, but is subject to change, and/or correction without notice.

-June 20, 2017 By Laura Allen, Broker Associate, Tahoe Real Estate Agent, CA RE 01473598 | 530-414-1260
+June 5, 2017 By Laura Allen, Broker Associate, Tahoe Real Estate Agent, CA RE 01473598 | 530-414-1260

-Approximately 3.3% of the Tahoe Donner homes that are on the market have AC.
+Currently only 5% of the Tahoe Donner market is priced under $500,000 (as of 06-05-2017).
 In real numbers this represents only 3 homes for sale in Tahoe Donner.

-Here is the breakdown of homes for sale in Tahoe Donner as of Tuesday, June 20, 2017:
+Here is the breakdown of homes for sale in Tahoe Donner as of Monday, June 5, 2017:

 • 0 Homes – Tahoe Donner Homes for Sale under $300,000